cdalvaro/docker-salt-master/README.md

 ## Configuration

-### Custom Recipes
+### Custom States

-In order to provide salt with your custom recipes you must mount the volume `/home/salt/data/srv/` with your `roots` directory.
+In order to provide salt with your custom states you must mount the volume `/home/salt/data/srv/` with your `roots` directory.

 ### Minion Keys